Nadezda Tokareva

-Nadezda Tokareva (Надежда Владимировна Токарева; born 27 November 1977 in Penza, Russia) is a Russian-Slovenian classical violinist and teacher, based in Ljubljana, Slovenia.
+Nadezda Tokareva (Надежда Владимировна Токарева; born 27 November 1977) is a Russian-Slovenian classical violinist and teacher, based in Ljubljana, Slovenia.

 Life and career

 Tokareva studied at the Moscow State Tchaikovsky Conservatory from 1996 to 2001 under professor Eduard Grach, and from 2001 to 2003 when she studied as a postgraduate.

 From March 1999 to 2012, she was a soloist-violinist of Moscow State Academy Philharmonic Society.

 She has performed in the principal Moscow concert halls, including the Great and Small Halls of the Moscow Conservatory, the Tchaikovsky Hall, and the Svetlanov and Chamber Halls of the Moscow International House of Music.
 Her concert schedule includes venues in more than 30 countries including Russia, the United States, several countries of Western and Eastern Europe, Israel, Turkey, Iran, Egypt, Morocco, Vietnam, China, South Korea, North Korea and Japan.
 She has performed with such orchestras as: State Academic Symphony Orchestra of the Russian Federation, Moscow Philharmonic Orchestra, Moscow State Symphony Orchestra, State Symphony Cinema Orchestra, Moscow City Symphony Orchestra, Saint Petersburg State Symphony orchestra "Classica", Polish National Radio Symphony Orchestra, RTV Slovenia Symphony Orchestra, Academic Orchestra of Russian Folk Instruments of RTV, Osipov State Russian Folk Orchestra, Orchestra di Padova e del Veneto (OPV) (Italy), Kyiv Chamber Orchestra (Ukraine) and others.
 She has toured twice as soloist and concertmaster with the Moscow State Radio Symphony orchestra in the United States in 2004 and 2010 with great success.
 Her partners on scene in different years were such conductors as: Alexander Vedernikov, Pavel Sorokin, Pavel Kogan, Sergei Skripka, Roman Kofman, Vladimir Ponkin, Konstantin Krimets, Murad Annamamedov, Felix Korobov, Alexander Kantorov, Robert Debbaut (USA), Bogusław Dawidow (Poland), Agnieszka Duczmal (Poland), Anton Nanut (Slovenia), Andres Mustonen (Estonia) and many others.